Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Digital planning

-Planning your production digitally creates a better overview.
+When production planning is digital, it provides a much clearer overview.
 Why?
-The data is stored centrally and can be accessed uniformly.
-This creates the basis for planning requirements more precisely and setting up processes with maximum efficiency.
-The result: cost-efficient processes, smooth planning of delivery quantities and current stock levels in real time.
+Because data is stored centrally and accessed uniformly.
+This creates the basis for more accurate demand planning and maximally efficient workflows.
+The result: cost-efficient processes, smooth scheduling of delivery volumes, and real-time inventory visibility.

 Digital twin

-A digital twin is a virtual representation of a real object - from the individual component to the complete system.
-This image is created in order to carry out tests on the virtual object and simulate improvements.
-Only when these stand up to scrutiny are they implemented on the real product.
+A digital twin is a virtual representation of a real object – from a single component to an entire production plant.
+It is created to run tests and simulate improvements virtually before applying them to the real-world product.

 Productivity and energy efficiency in food processing

-Digital technologies are used to make processes more efficient, which not only has an impact on speed and therefore the result, but also has the potential to reduce power consumption and save energy.
+Digital technologies are used to make processes more efficient.
+This not only accelerates production and improves outcomes but also reduces energy consumption and helps companies save resources.

 Filling and packaging

-Data generated using digital tools can help to optimize filling and packaging processes.
-Combining production lines with the manufacture of packaging, using equipment more efficiently and identifying unnecessary packaging waste - the possibilities with digital tools are huge.
+Data generated by digital tools helps optimize filling and packaging processes.
+By combining production lines with packaging processes, using equipment more efficiently, and identifying unnecessary packaging waste, companies can achieve significant improvements.

-Digital technologies are already finding their way into other industries and offer a wide range of applications for optimizing the processes that prevail there.
-For example, similar tools are used in the digitalization of medical technology, but the potential and application scenarios are completely different.
+Digital technologies are also finding their way into other industries, offering a wide range of use cases for process optimization.
+For example, in the medical technology sector, similar tools are used – but with entirely different potential and application scenarios.

-How Yaveon 365 helps with digital transformation in food industry
+How Yaveon 365 supports Digital Transformation in the food industry

-Use your digital potential and become a digital pioneer in the food industry!
+Unlock your digital potential – and become a digital frontrunner in the food industry with Yaveon 365!

 Will the future of the food industry be digital?

-Digital processes are established and have become an integral part of everyday life.
-So what does the future look like?
-The food industry is undergoing a development that is just as likely to be digital - only at a higher level.
-Digitalization in the food industry is a process.
-Some trends that can be foreseen are:
+Digital processes are firmly established – and no longer imaginable without them.
+So what does the future hold?
+The food industry is evolving, and the chances are extremely high that the path forward will remain digital – only at a higher level.
+Digital Transformation in the food industry is an ongoing process.
+Some foreseeable trends include:

-• Accelerated e-commerce, which continues to gain in importance
+• Accelerated e-commerce continuing to grow in importance

-• Optimized supply chains based on new developments
+• Optimized supply chains driven by new developments

-• Artificial intelligence and co. are gaining momentum and consolidating their position in the industries
+• Artificial intelligence and related technologies gaining momentum and becoming firmly established

 Autor Stefan Klammler